salsan/customizechessboard/README.md

 # Customize Lichess

-Customize Lichess is a Tampermonkey user script, and custom your experince on Lichess.orgustomize Lichess
+Customize Lichess is a Tampermonkey user script, and custom your experince on Lichess.org

 # Installation